gauravsingh988/gauravsingh988/README.md

 I'm an  Web Designer & HTML Developer
 Creative Designing, and Digital Marketing.
-Currently, A passionate and self-motivated individual, enthusiastically keen to learn and explore.
+A passionate and self-motivated individual, enthusiastically keen to learn and explore.
 Open to new learning experiences and excited to develop my knowledge and experience.